hao-ai-lab/FastVideo/README.md

 ### What can I do with FastVideo?
-FastVideo provides a pipeline for training, distilling, and inferencing video diffusion models.
+Other than the distilled weight, FastVideo provides a pipeline for training, distilling, and inferencing video diffusion models.
 Key capabilities include:

-- Support for FSDP, sequence parallelism, and selective gradient checkpointing for efficient training.
-Our code scales to 64 GPUs without any code changes.
+- **Scalable**: FastMochi supports FSDP, sequence parallelism, and selective gradient checkpointing.
+Our code seamlessly scales to 64 GPUs.
-- LoRA finetuning coupled with precomputed latents and text embeddings for minimal memory usage.
+- **Memory Efficient**: FastMochi supports LoRA finetuning coupled with precomputed latents and text embeddings for minimal memory usage.
-- Finetuning with both image and videos.
+- **Variable Sequence length**: You can finetuning with both image and videos.

 ## Change Log